-That shows you where the branch tip was yesterday.
+That would show you where tip of your master branch was yesterday.
 This technique only works for data that's still in your reflog, so you can't use it to look for commits older than a few months.

 To see reflog information formatted like the git log output, you can run git log -g: